RyanWarner/nova/README.md

 - Styled Components
 - Babel
 - Webpack
+- Storybook
 - Plop

 ## Coding Style

 [Standard](https://standardjs.com/)

-Coding style is enforced using eslint.
+Coding style is enforced using ESLint.
 You can also manually run the linter using `npm run lint:fix`.